Rubb/npose-docs/source/getting-started.rst

 1. Since its notecard name starts with "DEFAULT:", this pose set will be the default one used when the scripts first start up.
-2. By putting "Ommmmm" after "DEFAULT:", we've added a button labelled "Ommmmm" to the root menu in the object.
+2. By putting "Ommmm" after "DEFAULT:", we've added a button labelled "Ommmm" to the root menu in the object.
 If you click the rug now, you should see that button as one of the options.
-3. By putting the "ANIM..." line in the notecard, we've told nPose that whenever someone selects the Ommmmm button, the "meditation" anim should be played.
+3. By putting the "ANIM..." line in the notecard, we've told nPose that whenever someone selects the Ommmm button, the "meditation" anim should be played.
    We've also set the position and rotation that the avatar should have when that pose is played.
 (They're both set to all zeroes at the moment, but we're going to change that in a minute.)